Reliability analysis for non-deterministic limit-states using stochastic emulators: Introduction

 \section{Introduction}

-Structural reliability analysis aims to determine the probability that uncertainties in a real-world system lead to the failure of the considered system.
+Structural reliability analysis aims to determine the probability that uncertainties in a real-world system lead to performance failure.
 This analysis typically utilizes computational models that serve as a virtual representation of the actual system.
 Although these models are often complex and expensive to evaluate, they are widely used because they allow for extensive testing of various scenarios without the need for physical prototypes or experimental setups.

-The conditions applied to these virtual models are controlled by a set of input parameters described by a random vector $\ve{X} \in \cd_{\ve{X}} \subset \mathbb{R}^{M_{{\ve{X}}}}$, which is characterized by the joint probability density function (PDF) $f_{\ve{X}}$.
-The state of the system, \emph{i.e.}, whether it fails to meet its performance requirements or not, is determined by the limit-state function $g(\ve{x})$, typically associated with the computational model and prescribed conditions on its operation.
-Failure is associated to non-positive values of the limit-state function, \emph{i.e.}, $g(\ve{x}) \leqslant 0$.
-By extension, the failure domain is defined as $\cd_f = \acc{\ve{x} : g\prt{\ve{x}} \leqslant 0}$, and the boundary of this domain, where $g\prt{\ve{x}} = 0$, defines the \textit{limit-state surface}.
+The conditions applied to these virtual models are controlled by a set of input parameters described by a random vector $\ve{X} \in \cd_{\ve{X}} \subset \mathbb{R}^M$, which are characterized by their joint probability density function (PDF) $f_{\ve{X}}$.
+The state of the system, \emph{i.e.}, whether it fails to meet its performance requirements or not, is determined by the limit-state function $g$, typically associated with the computational model.
+Failure is assumed when the limit-state function is non-positive, \emph{i.e.}, $g(\ve{x}) \leqslant 0$.
+By extension, the failure domain is defined as $\cd_f = \acc{\ve{x} : g\prt{\ve{x}} \leqslant 0}$, and the boundary of this domain, where $g\prt{\ve{x}} = 0$, corresponds to the limit-state surface.
 This framework enables the definition of the probability of failure, $P_f$, as follows \citep{Ditlevsen_1996,Lemaire_2009,Melchers_2018}:

-In this context, it is assumed that all sources of uncertainties are accounted for by the random variables and the limit-state function is deterministic, \emph{i.e.}, evaluating it multiple times with the same input vector $\ve{x}_0$ yields the same response $g\prt{\ve{x}_0}$.
+In this context, it is assumed that all uncertainties are captured by the random variables and the limit-state function is deterministic, \emph{i.e.}, evaluating it multiple times with the same inputs yields the same response.
 However, there are cases where this assumption does not hold.